 You’re going to need to know when to visit Prague, so you can make the most of the weather you prefer!

 Summer (June- August) is Prague’s busiest season.
 The weather is warm and sunny, but the crowds come in hordes.
-This is generally when prices tend to shoot up, and accommodation as well as Prague attractions can get pricey.
+This is generally when prices tend to shoot up, and accommodation, as well as attractions, can get pricey.
+Find out how affordable Prague is throughout the year.

 During springtime (March-May), you can expect mild weather and a lack of crowds, which makes it a great time to travel to Prague!